Vauxhall Saloon Car

 Owned by Brian Holmes.

-The Jowett Jupiter sports cars, powered by a Jowett and Gerry Palmer designed 1486cc flat four pushrod engine of 60-62 BHP, are a good example of British engineering eccentricity.
+The Jowett Jupiter sports cars, powered by a 1486cc flat four pushrod engine of 60-62 BHP, were designed by Jowett and Gerry Palmer and are a good example of British engineering eccentricity.

-The engine’s clutch housing is detachable; gearbox and starter motor attach to the clutch housing.
-Beneath the black cover-plates on the top of the engine the pushrods can be accessed.
-The horizontally opposed four cylinder unit of bore 72.5mm x stroke 90 mm engines had a compression ratio of 7.6:1 or 8:1.
+The engine’s clutch housing is detachable; the gearbox and starter motor attach to it.
+The pushrods can be accessed beneath the black cover plates on the top of the engine.
+The horizontally opposed four-cylinder unit of bore 72.5mm x stroke 90 mm engines had a compression ratio of 7.6:1 or 8:1.

 Other innovative and admirable features include:

-Transmission: Compact transmission offering 4 forward ratios (synchromesh on 2nd, 3rd and top) plus reverse.
-Gear lever is steering-column-mounted.
+Transmission: This compact transmission offers 4 forward ratios (synchromesh on 2nd, 3rd, and top) plus reverse.
+The gear lever is steering-column-mounted.

-Steering: Steering is by a solidly mounted rack-and-pinion unit, rare for it’s time.
-As a result the steering is light and positive.
+Steering: The steering is done by a solidly mounted rack-and-pinion unit, which is rare for its time.
+As a result, the steering is light and positive.

-Brakes: The brakes are all-round hydraulic, with twin leading shoes at the front.
-Brake shoe area is very adequate except for fast mountain descents when fade will be experienced.
+Brakes: The brakes are all-around hydraulic, with twin leading shoes at the front.
+The brake shoe area is very adequate except for fast mountain descents, when fade will be experienced.

 Rear suspension (Mk1, Mk1a) is live axle, well-located by Panhard rod (no axle tramp), with transverse torsion rod springs and telescopic shock absorbers.